What is “Globalization”?

 Maximal Questions

-So-called “developed” nation civilians live in angst and uncertainty, fragility, many using psychotropic drugs for “traumas,” growing more dependent on mismanaged, debt-ridden, often corrupt governances.
+So-called “developed” nation civilians live in angst and uncertainty, fragility, many using psychotropic drugs, growing more dependent on mismanaged, debt-ridden, often corrupt governances.
 AND, in the rear-view mirror, every week over one million “developing” nation souls move into cities, spontaneously creating an entirely new and radical set of human realities – micro-kiosk street merchants living freely in shanty neighborhoods, creating their own hyper-local governments while largely avoiding formal tax and governance.
 Over half of the world’s workers live in this informal “stealth” economy.

-ALL of Civilization’s 10,000 year “history,” from the 1st agricultural revolution to the iPhone, has tracked under the blessing of what the paleo-climatologists call a “climate optimum” – those 10-15,000-year warming pauses between 100,000-year ice ages that have been the Earth’s main act for perhaps millions of years.
+ALL of Civilization’s 10,000 year “history,” from the 1st agricultural revolution to the iPhone, has tracked under the warming patterns of what the paleo-climatologists call a “climate optimum” – those 10-15,000-year warming pauses between 100,000-year ice ages that have been the Earth’s main act for perhaps millions of years.
 And ALL of Civilization’s story has evaded the full-blown global catastrophic winters which we know are triggered by the Earth’s mega-volcanoes – America’s Yellowstone, a 120 square-mile hole in the Earth’s crust, has gone off every 600,000 years or so for the entire reach of our genus homo’s 2.5 million history – the last eruptions were @160,000 and @600,000 years ago.
 We’re due.

 Wild Globalization will read to some as an attempt at a “big history” view of the phenomenon of globalization.
 However, while we track “big” themes, events, or what we call “forces,” we leave formal history to scholars.
 Indeed, we challenge traditional historians on a number of fronts.
-We wonder how civilization’s run can be confined to the last, say, 10,000 years when most of the preconditions to rising “civilized” complexity (e.g., excess production, technology, language) are traceable over the full run of homo sapien’s 250,000 year footprint.
+We wonder how Civilization’s run can be confined to the last, say, 10,000 years when most of the preconditions to rising “civilized” complexity (e.g., excess production, technology, language) are traceable over the full run of homo sapien’s 250,000 year footprint.
 We wonder if the so-called “primitive” soul of “pre-history” might not rather be better understood, and revered, as “primal” – all these folks did survive unimaginable ecological challenges, including glaciations, global volcanic winters, and without the Internet or cellphones…imagine?
 We wonder why, as noted above, we don’t better appreciate the paleoclimatologists’ prescient observation (see above) that “formal” history’s 10,000 run has occurred during the convenient pause of a climate optimum and that so-called “developed” folks wouldn’t do well, or even survive, in an event so geologically recent as the “Little Ice Age,” let alone the Laurentide?

-We especially challenge current governances’ (of all ideologies) hell-bent advances into the corruptions of public debt, and we try to understand that advance from a fundamental cause-effect rather than the simplified, again, “ideological” angle?
+We especially challenge current governances’ (of all ideologies) hell-bent advances into the excesses and externalities of massive public debt, and we try to understand that advance from a fundamental cause-effect rather than the simplified, again, “ideological” angle?
 Wild Globalization, rather, tries to get “under” or “behind” the energies, orders, and motivations of current history’s flows.
 It builds its perspective from the miracles and achievements of humankind, yet equally and always simultaneously from its horrors and often casual atrocities.
 So to some Wild Globalization’s voice will sound more like the provocateur than the scholar, more a siren for critical thinking than ideology, dwelling more in questions and wonderment than formal account.
 So on the one hand, its “big” theme respects the innate “cosmological” nature of human curiosity and cleverness (Science), yet we will insist that our clever (and still very short-lived, and fragile!) prominence in the quite recent evolution of species, and so our very survival, resides in the synchronous, the Janus-faced, instinct for altruism, for care and, indeed, for love of the miracles of Earthly life, itself (Ethos).

 Can global peoples somehow take a break in the action, step back and re-appraise our brief trek out of the eco-wilderness, to re-orient ourselves in this barely fathomable, spectacular corner of an emerging “Webb-eyed” Universe?
 From the surging streets of our teeming cities, could this be a moment to begin new conversations, to confess our physical vulnerabilities and ethical frailties, to entertain and answer the wildness of data and ideas over the grand delusions of lazy ideologies?
 Can we turn our incessantly creative-destructive and emerging “hyper-tech” nature, which evolution has birthed through us, back on itself to gain new “comparative advantages?”
 How can we, even again, re-emerge from this wilderness?
 How can we, in the 21st century, regain practical advantage for our own, and the Earth’s, precarious endurance?

-Wild” situates our conversation in “emergent” nature.
+“Wild” situates our conversation in “emergent” nature.
 “Wild” is long-toothed.
 It pays attention not just to the most recent few hundred years since the Enlightenment or Scientific-Industrial Revolutions, but to what we may know or surmise from the full stretch of the deep ecological and human record.
 Wild claims to speak from a “pan-historical” and “pan-cultural” perspective.
 Consequently, wild also invites a pan-ideological heuristic to the table because it claims that the eco-demo-tech-econ-gov energies leverage every human ideological response.
 And wild invites the swanky and sassy iPhone-toting soul to pay due homage to our earliest human ancestors who, over just the last 10,000 generations or so, carved their way, and ours, into history with sticks and stones and fire and the magic of innovation.
 Wild suggests that the full expanse of the human trek is “cumulative,” that in fact we have gathered and saved to memory their achievements, that we, like Newton, are able to see and act as we do because we “stand on their shoulders.”
-Wild may allow us to say in the 21st century that we, like them, are all trekking on the same continguous “primal” path of what it means to be, anbd to becoming, human.
+Wild may allow us to say in the 21st century that we, like them, are all trekking on the same continguous “primal” path of what it means to be, and to becoming, human.

 Wild stories…